 About the authors

 Sébastien Colladon is a Senior Technical Architect at Salesforce Professional Services in Paris, France.
 He works closely with customers to help them deploy Salesforce in their IT Systems and boost their business.
-He is a Certified Technical Architect (CTA), enjoys learning about technology and working with others as a team.
+He is a Certified Technical Architect (CTA), and enjoys learning about technology and working with others as a team.
 Check his GitHub projects @scolladon.

 Philippe Ozil is a Principal Developer Evangelist at Salesforce where he focuses on the Salesforce Platform.
 He writes technical content and speaks frequently at conferences.
-He is a full stack developer and enjoys working on robotics and VR projects.
+He is a full-stack developer and enjoys working on robotics and VR projects.
 Follow him on Twitter @PhilippeOzil or check his GitHub projects @pozil.